 Oil - This recipe calls for a mild flavored oil and sesame oil.
 Too much sesame oil can overpower a dish, so it's a good idea to use both.
 You can use only a mild oil like vegetable or canola, but you'll lose some depth of flavor.

 Ground Beef - I use 85% lean ground beef.
 This ratio gives the dish a nice balance.
 You can substitute with ground turkey, chicken, or leaner beef if desired.

 Garlic - Garlic gives this dish a nice sharpness we all love with Asian food.

-Mushroom – Mushroom add an earthy flavor while also absorbing the flavors of the other ingredients.
-I use what’s easy to find at the store, but you can use your favorite.
+Mushroom - Mushrooms add an earthy flavor while also absorbing the flavors of the other ingredients.
+I use what's easy to find at the store, but you can use your favorite kind.

 Ramen Noodles - I use the instant ramen packages and throw the seasoning packets away.
 The brand I used for this recipe is Maruchan Ramen Noodle Soup.
 It's not the product that comes with the styrofoam cup, it's the one with the block of noodles and the seasoning packets.

 Green Onions (Scallions) - Use both the green and white parts of the green onions to flavor this dish.
 The white parts add a little more sharpness, while the green parts add a nice grassy flavor familiar in Asian dishes.